 In light of the processing of your personal data, you enjoy the following privacy rights:

-- Right of access to personal data which the Data Controller/Processor possibly has concerning you;
+- Right of access to personal data processed by Commuty;

 - Right to rectification, completion or update of your personal data;

-- Right to delete your personal data ('right to be forgotten') (the Data Controller/Processor wishes to point out that in this context certain services will no longer be accessible and/or can no longer be provided if you delete resp. request deletion of certain required personal data);
+- Right to delete your personal data (‘right to be forgotten’) (it being understood that certain services will no longer be accessible and/or can no longer be provided if you request deletion of certain required personal data);

 - Right to limit the processing of your personal data;